-- --Paul didn't fulfill the requirements for being one of the twelve.
+--Paul didn't fulfill the requirements for being one of the twelve.
 These are listed by Christ in John 15:27 and by Peter in Acts 1:21, 22; 10:41.
 They were chosen specifically, as those who had known Him intimately from the beginning of His ministry, to be witnesses of His resurrection (Acts 1:22).
 Paul didn't qualify to be one of the twelve, but he could be an apostle in a different program, for he had worked the works of an apostle (2 Cor.
+12:12).

-12:12). - -- Paul never claimed to be one of the twelve.
-Even when he was defending his apostleship at length (2 Cor. chapters 10 12) he gave no hint that he should be the replacement for Judas or that he should be numbered with the twelve. - -- He lists himself separately from "the twelve" in First Corinthians fifteen.
+-- Paul never claimed to be one of the twelve.
+Even when he was defending his apostleship at length (2 Cor. chapters 10 - 12) he gave no hint that he should be the replacement for Judas or that he should be numbered with the twelve.

+-- He lists himself separately from "the twelve" in First Corinthians fifteen.
 In 1 Cor.
 15:4, 5 Paul informs us that after Christ was buried, and rose again the third day, he was seen of Cephas, then of the twelve.
 Then, he continues in verse eight, "Last of all he was seen of me also, as of one born out of due time."
-When he referred to "the twelve" it was not merely a "technical term" applied to a group which numbered only eleven at the time.
-2.
+When he referred to "the twelve" it was not merely a "technical term" applied to a group which numbered only eleven at the time.2.

 2See Luke 24:33, "And they rose up the same hour, and returned to Jerusalem, and found the eleven gathered together, and them that were with them."
 If Matthias was one of "them that were with them" then Paul could look back on this occasion, after Matthias had become an apostle, and say, as he did in 1 Cor.
 15:5, "the twelve" were there.
-To illustrate this -- we can
+To illustrate this -- we can point to an old picture of a small boy and say, "That's my father" -- even though at the time the picture was taken he was much too young to have a son.
+The twelve, in 1 Cor.
+15:5, could not have included either Judas, who was dead by this time, or Paul, who was still a staunch and

-- -- The twelve are to sit on twelve thrones judging the twelve tribes of Israel -- but Paul is the apostle to the Gentiles (Rom.
+-- The twelve are to sit on twelve thrones judging the twelve tribes of Israel -- but Paul is the apostle to the Gentiles (Rom.
 15:16), not to one of the tribes of Israel.
-Under his ministry even the distinction between Jew and Gentile is set aside -- how much more the distinction between tribes! - -- Paul's message differed from that of the twelve.
-See the section concerning the distinctiveness of the age of grace. - -- Paul was, indeed, an apostle (2 Cor.
+Under his ministry even the distinction between Jew and Gentile is set aside -- how much more the distinction between tribes!

+-- Paul's message differed from that of the twelve.
+See the section concerning the distinctiveness of the age of grace.

+-- Paul was, indeed, an apostle (2 Cor.
 12:12) -- not a false apostle (2 Cor.
 11:13), and not inferior to the twelve (2 Cor.
 11:5; 12:11).
 He was made an apostle by the will of God (1 Cor.
 1:1) and chosen as an apostle by the risen Christ (Gal.
 1:1).
 But his apostleship did not raise the number of circumcision apostles to thirteen -- for there will be only twelve thrones for them.
 He was an apostle because there was a new program requiring not twelve Apostles (for twelve tribes), but one Apostle (for one Body)